cboudereau/category-theory-for-dotnet-programmers/2.6 Examples of Types/README.md

 ## Introducing Void and unit

-Why void cannot but used as unit in csharp and why unit is usefull.
+Why void cannot but used as unit in csharp and why unit is useful.

 For compatibility, unit type in fsharp ise converted to void type in csharp (for interop).